DarkGhostHunter/OpenWRT-NSS-Full/README.md

 * **The AI says I should edit something inside the `feeds` directory**

 Do not.
 Asks for a non-invansive fix.
 Post it here or make it a PR to integrate it to the script.

+* **Why `unbound` uses around 250MB of RAM?**

+Because Adblock loads its source list of banned ip into unbound, hence why it consumes so much RAM.
+Still, around 50% of RAM left for anything.

+* **